Kurds in Azerbaijan: Red Kurdistan

 After the establishment of the Soviet rule in Azerbaijan, the Central Executive Committee of the Azerbaijan SSR created in 1923 an administrative unit known as Red Kurdistan in the districts of Lachin, Qubadli and Zangilan, with its capital in Lachin.
 According to the 1926 census, 73% of its population was Kurdish and 26% was Azeri.
 In 1930 it was abolished and most remaining Kurds were progressively recategorized as Azerbaijani.
 In the 1930s, a traditional Kurdish puppet theatre kilim arasi in Aghjakand and a Kurdish Pedagogical College in Lachin still functioned.
 Soviet authorities deported most of the Kurdish population of Azerbaijan and Armenia to Kazakhstan in 1937, and Kurds of Georgia in 1944.
-Starting from 1961, there were efforts by deportees for the restoration of their rights, spearheaded by Mehmet Babayev who lived in Baku, which proved to be futile.

 Kurds continued to assimilate into the dominant culture of the neighbouring Azeris.
-Historically mixed Azeri-Kurdish marriages were commonplace; however the Kurdish language was rarely passed on to the children in such marriages.
+Historically mixed Azeri-Kurdish marriages were commonplace.
+Due to the Azerbaijani language being dominant and most Kurds in Azerbaijan being linguistically assimilated, the Kurdish language was rarely passed on to the children in such marriages.

-Nagorno-Karabakh War
+Later Soviet period

+Starting from 1961, when the First Iraqi–Kurdish War started, there were efforts by the deportees for the restoration of their rights - spearheaded by Mehmet Babayev; these proved to be futile.

+During the perestroika era in the 1980s, there was a resurgence in the nationalist aspirations of Soviet Kurds, leading to the formation of the Yekbûn organization in 1989, which aimed to reestablish Kurdish autonomy.
+The government of the USSR under Gorbachev attempted to help the Kurds, but aspirations for an autonomous Kurdish state within the Soviet Union failed after the 1991 collapse of the USSR and significant hostility to the plan by Turkey.

+Nagorno-Karabakh conflict and "Kurdish Republic of Lachin"

 The First Nagorno-Karabakh War between Armenia and Azerbaijan spilled across the region of Nagorno-Karabakh into the traditionally Kurdish populated areas in both of these countries.In the late 1980s 18,000 Kurds left from Armenia to Azerbaijan.
 In 1992–1993, Armenian troops advanced into Kalbajar, Lachin, Qubadli and Zangilan, forcing the non-Armenian civilian population out.
 As much as 80% of the Kurdish population of those regions settled in IDP camps in Aghjabadi.

+Nonetheless, in 1992, after the capture of Lachin by Armenian forces during the First Nagorno-Karabakh War, a new organization, the "Caucasian Kurdistan Freedom Movement", led by Wekîl Mustafayev, declared the establishment of the Kurdish Republic of Lachin on the former territory of Red Kurdistan.
+However, by then the vast majority of the Kurdish population had fled on account of the war, hence this attempt failed and the ephemeral state dissolved itself the same year.
+Mustafayev later took refuge in Italy.
+Lachin then came under the administration of the Armenian-backed Nagorno-Karabakh Republic.